Students milled back and forth through the Great Hall beneath floating candles and a cloudless, dusk sky.

 I wonder what Dumbledore wants.
 Harry rose from his seat and stretched the stiffness from his limbs.

-‘It’s ok.’
+‘It’s okay.’
 Harry transfigured his crumpled, stained robes into crisp, clean ones.
 ‘There, good as new.’

 Harry glimpsed Katie hunched between Angelina and Alicia.
 She kept her eyes fixed on her food, but Harry heard the giggles of the three of them as he passed.